PostHog/posthog.com/contents/docs/webhooks/discord.md

 ## 3. Post actions to the webhook

-For each action that should be posted to Discord, select "Post to webhook when this action is triggered".
+In PostHog, navigate to the [action](https://app.posthog.com/data-management/actions) that you'd like to receive webhooks for.
+Then select "Post to webhook when this action is triggered".
 You can also modify the [message format](/docs/webhooks#message-formatting).

 ![PostHog edit action](../../images/post-action-slack.png)